Ben Ramalingam

+Ben Ramalingam is a British humanitarian leader, strategist, researcher and author.
+He is currently leader of the United Nations review of child rights, working with UNICEF and the Office of the Secretary-General of the United Nations.
+He is also a board member at the Design Council.

-Ben Ramalingam (born April 1975) is a British researcher, strategist, innovator and author, currently Director of Strategy at British Red Cross, senior research associate at the Overseas Development Institute Politics and Governance programme and advisor to the OECD Development Assistance Committee on innovation investments for development, humanitarian and human rights issues.
+He was previously Chief Strategic Development Officer at UNICEF UK and Director of Strategy and Innovation at British Red Cross, senior research associate at the Overseas Development Institute Politics and Governance programme and advisor to the OECD Development Assistance Committee on innovation investments for development, humanitarian and human rights issues.

 Ramalingam serves as a board member of the UK Global Grand Challenges Research Fund, a £1.5 billion fund to support cutting-edge research to address the challenges faced by low and middle-income countries.
 As well as his work at the Overseas Development Institute and the Institute of Development Studies, Ramalingam has advised the Red Cross, United Nations, and many national governments and NGOs.

 Early life

-Ramalingam grew up in Sri Lanka during the outbreak of the Sri Lankan Civil War, before relocating to the United Kingdom.
+Ramalingam grew up in Sri Lanka during the outbreak of the Sri Lankan Civil War, before his family escaped to the United Kingdom.

 Career

 From 2003 to 2007, Ramalingam was co-director of the Humanitarian Futures Programme, which worked to strengthen the anticipatory and adaptive capabilities of humanitarian organisations.
 He was then head of research and development at ALNAP, the global learning network for humanitarian responders.
 Ramalingam recommended, designed, fund-raised for, and co-founded the Humanitarian Innovation Fund, the first ever mechanism for funding innovation in international disaster response, based on his report on the topic published in 2009.
 He was appointed the founding Chair of the Fund in 2010, a role he fulfilled until 2017 when he stepped down to allow for new leadership.

 In 2011 Ramalingam worked on the UK Government's Humanitarian Emergency Response Review and follow-up under the overall leadership of Lord Paddy Ashdown.
 Ramalingam subsequently authored the UK government's first policy paper on resilience to international crises and disasters.
 Ramalingam was one of the contributing authors of the IPCC 2012 Special Report on Extreme Events and Disasters, which set out the emerging scientific evidence base for the growing impact of climate change on natural disasters.
 One of 220 scientists involved, Ramalingam authored the chapter on local adaptation and innovation.

 Ramalingam subsequently led a series of reform processes across donors and implementing agencies, emphasising adaptive management as a core competency for improved aid.

 Ramalingam was a contributor and editorial board member for both the 2014 UNICEF State of the World's Children on Innovation and the 2016 Red Cross World Disasters Report on Resilience.

 In 2016 Ramalingam was lead author and research lead of the UK government report on Frontier Technologies for International Development, with the foreword written by Sir Tim Berners-Lee, founder of the World Wide Web.
 Ramalingam recommended and subsequently co-designed the Frontier Technologies Livestreaming programme, which won the 2017 UK Civil Service award as the most innovative project in the UK government.